Wayneoween/dnd5e_story_hotdq/_posts/2019-08-29-Ches_6_through_7.md

 We did some things, fought some bad guys and killed the {% include glossary_link.html title="Black Spider" %}!

 Destroyed two dragon eggs.
 It felt very bad.
-We, or at least *Shan* and I felt that way because we didn’t want to kill the Guard Drakes, but there was no other way.
+We, or at least *{% include glossary_link.html title="Shan" %}* and I felt that way because we didn’t want to kill the Guard Drakes, but there was no other way.